factorhouse/examples/fh-local-kafka-streams-stats/README.md

-## Kafka Streams with Kpow Streams Agent
+## Kafka Streams for Supplier Statistics with the Kpow Streams Agent

 The Kafka Streams application reads records from the `orders` topic, calculates supplier statistics, and sends them to a new Kafka topic (`orders-supplier-stats`).
 It includes integration with the [Kpow Streams Agent](https://github.com/factorhouse/kpow-streams-agent) for live topology visualization.